jschlatow/taskopen/README.markdown

 This script is an enhancement to taskwarrior, i.e. it depends on the task binary.
 See http://www.taskwarrior.org

+The perl version also depends on the JSON module, i.e.

+ * _libjson-perl_ on debian
+ * _perl-json_ on archlinux
+ * to be continued...

 #What does it do?
 It enables you to add file based notes to tasks.